 The night before your final exam, plan to enjoy a wholesome dinner that fills you up and strengthens your brain power.
 Avoid eating any more or less than usual; stick to your normal routine to avoid confusing your body or mind.
 For dinner, enjoy a meal consisting of whole grains, vegetables and healthy fats.
 Whole grains increase blood circulation to the brain and enhance your memory.

-Veggies & Fish
+Veggies and Fish

 Vegetables also help boost your brain power and memory, so fill your plate with broccoli, spinach, cabbage, kale, Brussels sprouts, red peppers, carrots or asparagus.
 Opt for fish the night before the big test.
 High in omega-3 fatty acids, fish can help boost energy levels, enhance your ability to learn and retain information, improve critical thinking skills and enhance your brain's level of functioning.